TAKING A VOICE LESSON:

 2. Arrive on time.
 Don't be early, as you may be interrupting someone else's session.
 Text me upon your arrival, especially if you get here early; if I don't have a student right before you, I'll let you know, and we can start early.
 If I am currently working with another student, I won't answer.
 If you are taking an in-person lesson in South Pasadena, ring the call box at your lesson time, and I will buzz you in.
 Please don't ring early, as you will be interrupting another lesson.
-Do, however, KNOCK at your lesson time, so I know you are there.

-3. It's a good idea to always carry water with you, and especially important to have some available for your lesson.
-I do have water available for you in the Miami studio; at other venues, you need to bring some.
+3. It's a good idea to always carry water with you, and especially important to have some available for your lesson, so bring some.

 4. Bring a recording device so you can record the session & play it back when you practice at home.
 I will give you exercises specific to your voice, which will benefit you greatly, if you practice them.
 I expect my students to engage in daily practice sessions, and highly recommend weekly lessons.
 You are welcome to videotape the sessions if you like.
 If you take a virtual Skype lesson, you can record the session on the software.

 5. If you have a specific piece of music you want to work on at your voice lesson, bring two copies of the sheet music, or the karaoke track if possible.
 If you are accompanying yourself on an instrument, bring it!
 If you are accompanying yourself on the piano, you can play my piano.
 At the very least, bring two double spaced lyric sheets.
 If you have a recording of yourself which you are unhappy with, or would like to improve upon, or if you're just proud of it, bring it!